AholaJoonas/backgesturer/README.md

 3. "hwAcceleration": true || false,  _default: true_
     > If you set this to false, The CSS-property "left" will be used instead of detecting transitions.
     > If you're on a browser that doesn't support transitions, left will also be used

+4. "onMoveStart": function - _optional_
+    > callback-function for when an element's contentwrapper first starts being translated,
+    > Usage examples:
+    > disable the rest of the UI when the buttons are exposed
+    > If you use a content-scroller like iScroll, disable it when backgesturer activates on an element

+5. "onMoveEnd": function - _optional_
+    > callback-function for when an element's contentwrapper is back at its original position (0,0)
+    > Usage examples:
+    > enable the rest of the UI when the buttons are covered
+    > If you use a content-scroller like iScroll and disabled it on onMoveStart, enable it back.

     ##Info
     For best performance, use the following structure in the elements you use backgesture on: